-- g) That the degree is not awarded and that resubmission is not permitted. - 13.
-It should be noted that where the recommendation of the examiners is for re-examination at a later date as set out in Section A paragraph 12 (e) above, options d) and e), are not available as outcomes at the later re-examination. - 14.
-A candidate who fails to submit corrections or revisions to the accompanying commentary by the date set by the examiners shall normally be regarded as having failed the examination and paragraph 59 of the Regulations for Research Degrees shall apply. - 15.
+- g) That the degree for which the candidate has submitted is not awarded, resubmission is not permitted, and the research degree is terminated. - 13.
+It should be noted that where the recommendation of the examiners is for re-examination at a later date as set out in Section A paragraph 12 (e) of these Regulations, options d) and e), are not available as outcomes at the later re-examination. - 14.
 A candidate must satisfy the examiners in both the submitted work and the viva voce.
-A candidate may fail either the submitted work or the viva voce or both and the examiners may recommend re-examination only in that part in which the candidate student failed.
-This may not apply if the additional work required substantially modifies the previously submitted work; on the other hand, where the submitted work has demonstrated adequate practical work but insufficient theoretical knowledge, then a viva voce re-examination only may be required.
+A candidate may fail the examination because of the submitted work, the viva voce or both.
+The examiners may therefore recommend re-examination only in that part in which the candidate has failed. - 15.
+A candidate who fails to submit corrections or revisions to the accompanying commentary by the date set by the examiners shall normally be regarded as having failed the examination and paragraph 60 of the Regulations for Research Degrees (Outcomes of the Examination) shall apply.